Mr. Right Again for Her

 “Sure, but kids get attached, especially ones without family.”
 Thea glanced away.
 “They’ll miss me.”
 Her eyes glinted with unshed tears.
 “I’ll miss them, too.”

 “Oh, honey!”
-Up to this point, Tess hadn’t realized how much the orphanage meant to her assistant.
+Up to this point, Lacey hadn’t realized how much the orphanage meant to Thea.
 “I get it.
 Wow!
 But I get it.”
 Once upon a time, she’d been an orphan herself.
 It felt like eons ago, because she’d been adopted at such a young age — when she was but three-years-old.
-The family who’d adopted her claimed she looked like a dark fairy princess.
+The family who’d adopted her claimed she looked like a tiny fairy princess.
 They claimed they’d immediately known she was special.

 With too many emotions to claim clogging her chest, she held out her arms.